 - 10%: Vanguard Total Stock Market Index (VTSAX)

-The fund has performed poorly, to be sure, but that wasn't the main factor in my decision.
-(If anything, its poor performance made me tempted to hang on, as poor-performing categories inevitably have their day.)
-Rather, I found a dearth of decent, low-cost alternatives available to no-load commodities investors.
-Two commodity funds, PIMCO Commodity Real Return (PCRIX) and PIMCO CommoditiesPLUS Strategy (PCLIX), earn Medalist ratings currently.
-But while the institutional share classes charge a not unreasonable 0.74% per year, neither fund is accessible at a reasonable price without a load through fund supermarkets.
+As a contrarian, I was pained to cut an asset class that has underperformed for as long as commodities have.
+But my reasons for not replacing the fund with another commodities option were twofold.
+First, there are few reasonably priced commodities options for retail mutual fund investors.
+Morningstar only confers Medalist ratings upon two commodity funds, PIMCO Commodity Real Return (PCRIX) and PIMCO CommoditiesPLUS Strategy (PCLIX).
+While the institutional share classes charge a not unreasonable 0.74% per year, neither fund is accessible at a reasonable price without a load through fund supermarkets.
 (The D shares that are available levy a 1.19% expense ratio, setting up a high hurdle.)

-My decision was also influenced by Morningstar Investment Management's 2016 move to reduce commodities in Morningstar's Lifetime Allocation Indexes; I look to those indexes to help determine the portfolios' allocations.
-In this video, senior portfolio manager Brian Huckstep noted that a phenomenon called negative roll yield has been a significant headwind for commodities futures funds.
+In addition, the asset allocations of the model portfolios loosely mirror those of Morningstar's Lifetime Allocation Indexes, which reduced their commodities weightings last year.
+Morningstar senior portfolio manager Brian Huckstep detailed the rationale in this video, noting that a phenomenon called negative roll yield has served as an additional, unavoidable toll on funds that buy commodities futures.
 The indexes didn't cut commodities altogether--most hold roughly 2% positions.
 But my goal for these portfolios is to limit complexity, and maintaining a 2% position in a niche asset class doesn't jibe with that goal.
-I steered the 5% of assets that had previously been earmarked for commodities into Vanguard Short-Term Inflation-Protected Securities.
-That brings the portfolio's weightings in inflation-protected bonds more closely in line with the indexes' TIPS weightings.
-Moreover, one of the original goals of the commodities exposure was to provide inflation protection, and TIPS fulfill that role, too.
+I steered the 5% of assets that had previously been earmarked for commodities into Vanguard Short-Term Inflation-Protected Securities (an additional 3% of assets) and Harbor International (an extra 2% of assets) to bring their weightings more closely in line with the indexes.

 Christine Benz does not own shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.